mark-mcdermott/xun/docs/PUBLISHING-SETUP.md

 1. **Content Preparation** - All content tagged with the selected tag is aggregated from your daily notes
 2. **GitHub Push** - The content is committed and pushed to your blog repository
-3. **Vercel Detection** - Vercel automatically detects the push and starts building
+3. **Cloudflare Detection** - Cloudflare Pages automatically detects the push and starts building
-4. **Deployment Monitoring** - Olite polls Vercel's API to track build progress
+4. **Deployment Monitoring** - If configured, Olite polls Cloudflare's API to track build progress
 5. **Completion** - You're notified when the deployment is live

 ## Security Notes

 - All tokens are stored locally in `.olite/publish-config.json` in your vault
-- Tokens are never transmitted anywhere except to GitHub and Vercel APIs
+- Tokens are never transmitted anywhere except to GitHub and Cloudflare APIs
 - The configuration file is automatically added to `.gitignore`

 ## Troubleshooting